marcoguerri/meta-thirtyd/README.markdown

     "
 ```

-To generate the hash of the password run (escape then dollar signs):
+To generate the hash of the password openssl can be used (dollar sign in the resulting
+has must be escaped):

 ```
 openssl passwd -1 <PASSWORD>